bandonga/bandonga.github.io/collections/_docker/0-intro.md

 Operates at a lower lever, responsible to start/stop containers and build all OS constructs, such as namespaces and cgroups.
 A tiered architecture is used, with a high and low level runtime, that work together:
 * **runc** - is the low level runtime that works as an interface with the underlying OS and stop/starts the containers.

+Docker registries🔗
+A Docker registry stores Docker images.
+Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+You can even run your own private registry.

+When you use the docker pull or docker run commands, the required images are pulled from your configured registry.
+When you use the docker push command, your image is pushed to your configured registry.

+The Docker client
+The Docker client (docker) is the primary way that many Docker users interact with Docker.
+When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
+The docker command uses the Docker API.
+The Docker client can communicate with more than one daemon.